demjhonsilver/embedia-vue/README.md

 ## Features

 - Easy to set-up and responsive.
-- Supports embedding one or more videos from platforms including Facebook, Instagram, TikTok, YouTube, YouTube Shorts, Twitter/X, Dailymotion, and Vimeo.
+- Supports embedding one or more videos from platforms including Facebook, Instagram, TikTok, YouTube, YouTube Shorts, X, Dailymotion, and Vimeo.

 ___________